 The national Racism.
 It Stops With Me campaign, which is being led by the Australian Human Rights Commission, has been developed by a partnership of government and non-government agencies.
 For more information on the campaign go to the Australian Human Rights Commission Website.

-If you experience or witness discrimination and / or racism, you can make a short and confidential report directly to the Victorian Equal Opportunity and Human Rights Commission on the following link.
+If you experience or witness discrimination or racism, you can make a short and confidential report directly to the Victorian Equal Opportunity and Human Rights Commission using the below Community Reporting form.

 The Commission collects and uses this information in its advocacy.
 In particular, it is used to advise the Victorian Government on law, policy and program changes that can address racism and religious discrimination.
 The personal details of those who contribute are treated in the strictest confidence and in accordance with the Privacy Act 1988 (Cth), the Privacy and Data Protection Act 2014 (Vic), and the Australian Privacy Principles.

-See Australian Citizenship for information on how to become and Australian citizen and upcoming citizenship ceremonies in the City of Port Phillip.
+For information on how to become and Australian citizen and upcoming citizenship ceremonies in the City of Port Phillip, visit Australian Citizenship.